SupaxInc/data-structure-and-algorithms/README.md

     **Brute Force:**  Compare each recent tweet for every user in a normal loop

+    - Time Complexity: O(n*t log n*t) where:
+        - N is number of users being followed
+        - T is number of tweets per user
+    - Space Complexity: O(n)

+    This approach essentially:

+    - Gets ALL tweets from ALL followed users
+    - Sorts ALL of them
+    - Then takes top 10

     **Optimized Approach:** Just add each recent tweet for every user in a max heap

     - Time Complexity: O(K log n), each pop operation is log n and we do it at most 10 times
     - Space Complexity: O(n)

+    This approach essentially:

+    - Only takes the LATEST tweet from each followed user initially
+    - Uses heap to keep track of the most recent tweets
+    - Only processes more tweets from a user when needed
+    - Stops after finding 10 tweets

     **Solution:** Uses a heap to manage the most recent tweets from a user and their followees, allowing efficient retrieval of the top 10 latest tweets for any user's news feed, while also supporting follow and unfollow operations with a follower map.